Make (software): Use

-Make decides whether a target needs to be regenerated by comparing file modification times.
-This solves the problem of avoiding the building of files which are already up to date, but it fails when a file changes but its modification time stays in the past.
-Such changes could be caused by restoring an older version of a source file, or when a network filesystem is a source of files and its clock or time zone is not synchronized with the machine running Make.
-The user must handle this situation by forcing a complete build.
-Conversely, if a source file's modification time is in the future, it triggers unnecessary rebuilding, which may inconvenience users.
+Make skips build actions if the target file timestamp is after that of the source files.
+Doing so optimizes the build process by skipping actions when the target file is up-to-date, but sometimes updates are skipped erroneously due to file timestamp issues including restoring an older version of a source file, or when a network filesystem is a source of files and its clock or time zone is not synchronized with the machine running Make.
+Also, if a source file's timestamp is in the future, make repeatedly triggers unnecessary actions, causing longer build time.